 1. Lemon Water Can Help You Drink More Water

-Drinking enough water is important for bodybuilders as dehydration can negatively impact your performance during your workout.
+Drinking enough water is vital for bodybuilders as dehydration can negatively impact your performance during your workout.

-Other store-bought water flavourings include added sugar, which are just empty calories that can negatively affect a bodybuilder’s weight.
-Therefore, adding lemon water is beneficial for bodybuilders to improve the water’s flavour without adding any calories.
+Other store-bought water flavorings include added sugar, which are just empty calories that can lead to unwanted weight gain.

 2. Lemon Water Is a Calorie-Free Drink Option

-Lemon water has no calories, which are especially helpful for bodybuilders that are cutting.
+Lemon water has no calories, which is especially helpful for bodybuilders who are cutting.

 By opting for a calorie-free drink like lemon water, you can use all your calories on food that will physically fill you up so you are more satisfied.